What is D2C Ecommerce? Meaning & How to Get Started

 Establish your brand

 Successful D2C ecommerce involves building a strong brand.
-This requires setting the standards for your branding and ensuring that those standards are maintained at all times – starting from the way your website looks and how your catalogueueue is managed to how your products are packed and delivered to how your brand interacts with people on social media.
+This requires setting the standards for your branding and ensuring that those standards are maintained at all times – starting from the way your website looks and how your catalogue is managed to how your products are packed and delivered to how your brand interacts with people on social media.
 Your brand personality and identity should be clear and consistent across every channel and customer touchpoint.

 Start by clearly defining what your brand is all about.
 Ask yourself: